 Before you close your business

-• speak with your accountant – review your financial data and provide advice
+• your accountant to review your financial data and get advice

-• connect with a business adviser - working with an experienced business adviser or expert can help solve business problems or guide you to close your business
+• a business adviser to help you solve business problems or close your business.

-It can be a difficult decision to close your business.
-The reasons to close your business can vary, but two common reasons are:
+It can be a hard decision to close your business.
+The reasons can vary, but common reasons are:

-• you no longer want to run the business and have no one to pass it onto
+• no longer wanting to run the business

 • the business is not making enough money to keep going

-Financial concerns, changes in personal circumstances or the difficulty to comply with government regulations may drive you to close your business.
-Whatever your reasons, closing your business can take time.
+Whatever your reasons, closing your business takes time.
 The length of time depends on your business’s size and complexity.

-Use the business viability assessment tool to help you determine if your business is still financially viable.
+Use the business viability assessment tool to help decide if your business is still financially viable.

-You can plan your business’s closure if you set a date to officially close your business operations.
-The earlier you set a closing date, the earlier you can let suppliers, employees, customers and other clients know.
+Setting a date to officially stop operations helps you plan your business’s closure.
+The earlier you set a closing date, the earlier you can let suppliers, employees, customers and clients know.

-Sell or dispose your business assets and stock
+Sell or dispose of your business assets and stock

 Even though you're not selling the business, you still need to sell or manage your business assets when you close your business.